Thérèse Bonney

-Thérèse Bonney (born Mabel Bonney, Syracuse, New York, July 15, 1894 - Paris, France, January 15, 1978) was an American photographer and publicist.

-Bonney was best known for her images taken during World War II on the Russian-Finnish front.
+Thérèse Bonney (born Mabel Bonney; July 15, 1894 – January 15, 1978) was an American photographer and publicist.
+She was best known for her images taken during World War II on the Russian-Finnish front.
 Her war effort earned her the decoration of the Croix de Guerre in May 1941, and one of the five degrees the Légion d’honneur.
 She published several photo-essays, and was the subject of the 1944 True Comics issue "Photo-fighter."

-Education
+Early life and education

-Bonney earned a Bachelor of Arts degree at the University of California, Berkeley in 1916 and a master's degree the following year from Radcliffe College in Cambridge, Massachusetts.
+Mabel Thérèse Bonney was born in July 15, 1894, in Syracuse, New York.
+She earned a Bachelor of Arts degree at the University of California, Berkeley in 1916 and a master's degree the following year from Radcliffe College in Cambridge, Massachusetts.
 She settled in Paris and studied at the Sorbonne from 1918–1919, publishing a thesis on the moral ideas in the theater of Alexandre Dumas, père.
 She earned a docteur-des-lettres degree in 1921.
 She thus became the youngest person, the fourth woman, and the tenth American of either sex to earn the degree from the institution.
 She was also the first American to receive a scholarship from the Sorbonne.
 After graduation she received multiple sources of financial aid, including the Horatio Stebbins Scholarship; the Belknap, Baudrillart, and Billy Fellowships; and the Carl Schurz Memorial Foundation Oberländer grant in 1936, which allowed her to study German contributions to the history of photography.